The Digital Nomad Reality Check: Wi-Fi Is Not Enough

 Montenegro

-Visa length: Two years, with the possibility to renew for another two
+Visa length: Two years, renewable for another two

 Application fee: €67